malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 **Risk of Bug by App Update**: If iOS application have some update, it maybe lead issue.

+**A Bit Complicated Setup**: This feature involve a bit difficult setup, because of inter-device communication.

 #### Preparation
 {: .doc-sec2 }